Skip to content

 Sawyer Artisan Series Oars

-Sawyer Paddles and Oars - PNW March 19, 2018
+Sawyer Paddles and Oars's avatar Sawyer Paddles and Oars March 19, 2018

 Oars as art?
 Protecting wild salmon, steelhead, and the healthy rivers systems they depend on?
 Yes, I’m in.
 The unique partnership between Sawyer, Save Our Wild Salmon, Link Jackson Art, Landscape Photography and Water Colors, and Ty Hallock Art has resulted in “performance art” if you will, by combining the need to protect our natural resources and the love of paddling and rowing.